We operate three dedicated sea turtle clinical facilities across the Maldives:

 Marine Turtle Rescue Centre facility permit: ERA/2024/RC-04

-Raa Atoll Sea Turtle Care Centre at JOALI Being
+Raa Atoll Sea Turtle Care Centre at JOALI BEING

 The Sea Turtle Care Centre (RSTCC) in Raa Atoll opened in May, 2024, in partnership with our partner resort JOALI BEING.
 The facility includes both a holding tank and a main treatment tank for sea turtle patients, and serves two important functions: It can care for up to two sea turtles that require less intensive treatment, providing a quiet “step-down” space for recovery before release.
 In addition, it also functions as a first-response triage centre for emergency cases, where patients can be stabilised before they are transferred to the Marine Turtle Rescue Centre for advanced care.